lewagon/dotfiles/01-Ruby/06-Parsing/01-CSV-Parsing/README.md

 require "date"
 ```

-You have very usefull ruby packages in the standard library to
+You have very useful ruby packages in the standard library to

 - read/write/parse files of different format (JSON, XML, CSV,...)
 - use custom and convenient data stucture as YAML